Skip to content

 Kentucky Trivia

-November 5, 1768, the Haudenosaunee and Great Britain signed the Treaty of Fort Stanwix.
-The treaty established a line of property following the Ohio River that ceded the Kentucky portion of the Colony of Virginia to the British, as well as most of what is now West Virginia.
+November 5, 1768, the Haudenosaunee and Great Britain signed the Treaty of Fort, which established a property line following the Ohio River.
+The boundary ceded the Kentucky portion of the Colony of Virginia to the British, as well as most of what is now West Virginia.

-November 5, 1788, Virginia approved Mason County.
-The new county came from Bourbon County, the 1st county not of the original three, to be divided into a new county.
+November 5, 1788, Virginia passed a law to create Mason County.
+The new county formed on May 1 the following year from Bourbon County.
+Mason was the 1st county made that did not take land from the original three counties.
 Locals named the county after George Mason, a statesman known as the “Father of the Bill of Rights.”
 Maysville is the county seat.
 Other localities include; Dover, Germantown, Maysville, Sardis, Mays Lick, Fernleaf, Helena, Lewisburg, Minerva, Orangeburg, Shannon, Somo, and Weedonia.
 Mason County covers 246 square miles and was the 8th county created.

 November 5, 1896, the Louisville Athletic Club defeated Centre College in Danville 28-0.